 Born and raised in California, stylist and writer Justine Lee is a graduate of Parsons School of Design in New York.
-She worked for Barneys, Harper’s Bazaar and Lane Crawford before moving to Hong Kong to become style director of Tatler in 2014.
+She worked for Barneys, Harper’s Bazaar and Lane Crawford before moving to Hong Kong to become Fashion Director of Tatler in 2017.

 How did your love of fashion develop?

 I don’t really remember, but I guess it started when I was really young.
 I always liked to flip through magazines, notice what people were wearing, seeing what were in shops etc. When I applied to college, I came across the Design and Management program at Parsons in New York, and that’s what really led me down the path of fashion as a career.

 What made you become more interested in sustainable fashion?

 It was really brought to my attention when I was in college.
 Parsons has a big focus on sustainable fashion and design.

 What lifestyle and fashion changes have you made on a personal level to become more sustainable?